Hezbollah to treat Lebanon’s disarmament decision ‘as if it does not exist’

 Israel bombs multiple areas in Lebanon, including Bekaa Valley, Baalbek

-The government decision followed ramped up pressure by the United States to get the Lebanese armed group to lay down its arms, amid burgeoning fears that Israel could intensify strikes on Lebanon, even while it carries out near-daily violations of the November truce it signed with Hezbollah to end the war.
+The government decision followed ramped-up pressure by the United States to get the Lebanese armed group to lay down its arms, amid burgeoning fears that Israel could intensify strikes on Lebanon, even while it carries out near-daily violations of the November truce it signed with Hezbollah to end the war.

-Prime Minister Nawaf Salam confirmed the decree after the cabinet meeting, saying, “the state’s duty to monopolise the possession of weapons”, according to Lebanon’s state-run National News Agency (NNA).
+Prime Minister Nawaf Salam confirmed the decree after the cabinet meeting, saying it is “the state’s duty to monopolise the possession of weapons”, according to Lebanon’s state-run National News Agency (NNA).

-Salam’s declaration on Tuesday amounted to an official rejection by the Lebanese government to Hezbollah’s military presence in the country, an unthinkable development two years ago when the group held sway in the country and its military powers were a forceful reality in the region.
+Salam’s declaration on Tuesday amounted to an official rejection by the Lebanese government of Hezbollah’s military presence in the country, an unthinkable development two years ago when the group held sway in the country and its military powers were a forceful reality in the region.

 In a written statement on Wednesday, Hezbollah said the move was a result of US “diktats” and that it would “deal with it as if it does not exist”.